 - aims to provide emerging and mid-career Canadian visual artists- all media - art historians, theorists and curators the opportunity to gain an in-depth knowledge of Greek contemporary art through their engagement with the permanent collection of the museum and immerse themselves in creative activities of their choice.

-Dr. Jean-René Leblanc is an Associate professor in the Fine Arts Department at the University of Calgary, Alberta, Canada, and he is not a stranger to the Vorres Museum: Jean-René was one of the three participating artists in our exhibition Bodies, Differently (2015).
+The artist-in-residence for 2017 was Dr. Jean-René Leblanc.
+He is an Associate professor in the Fine Arts Department at the University of Calgary, Alberta, Canada, and he is not a stranger to the Vorres Museum: Jean-René was one of the three participating artists in our exhibition Bodies, Differently (2015).
 Leblanc’s practice is focused but not limited to digital media, cultural issues and critical theory.
-For his stay with us in May 2017, he plans to use infra-red photography, interactive performance and video to document and generate dialogue between --and about-- contemporary and historical landscapes and economic practices.
+During his stay with us in May 2017, he used infra-red photography, interactive performance and video to document and generate dialogue between -- and about-- contemporary and historical landscapes and economic practices.

 Jean Rene’s feedback on the residency here